Adata XPG SX8200 Pro NVMe PCIe M.2 512GB Review

 The Final Fantasy XIV StormBlood benchmark is a free real-world gaming tool that analyzes game load times quickly and precisely without the unreliability of a timer.

 The XPG SX8200 Pro from Adata offers lightning-fast game load times.
-In Final Fantasy XIV, it essentially ties the Samsung 970 EVO Plus for second place and is only two seconds behind than the Intel Optane 905P.
+In Final Fantasy XIV, it essentially ties the Samsung 970 EVO Plus for second place and is only two seconds behind the Intel Optane 905P.
 The performance is almost two times as quick as the HDD.

 Using a 50GB bespoke data block, we measure the speed of file transfers using the DiskBench storage testing tool.
 31,227 different sorts of files, including images, PDFs, and videos, are included in our data set.
 After moving the files to a new folder, we do a reading test on a 6 GB freshly written file.

 Performance-wise, the SX8200 Pro greatly outperforms the other entry-level SSDs in our test pool.
-The SX8200 Pro comes in second overall once more, but this time there is a far wider gap between it and the Samsung.
+The SX8200 Pro comes in second overall once more, but this time there is a far wider gap between it and Samsung.
 It is the fastest performance we have observed from a 500GB NAND-based SSD, with an average speed of 779MB/s.
 But when reading back our 6.5GB test file, the BPX Pro and 970 EVO Plus both jumped out in front by a few hundred MB/s.

 Adata XPG SX8200 Pro NVMe PCIe M.2 512GB Final Thoughts